The number of ends of critical branching random walks: T 3 x Z and lazy random walk

-\begin{Proposition} If $m_\mu= 1/\rho(P)$, then the trace of $\BRW(T_3\times\Z,\mu,P)$ has infinitely many ends almost surely. \end{Proposition}
+\begin{proposition} If $m_\mu= 1/\rho(P)$, then the trace of $\BRW(T_3\times\Z,\mu,P)$ has infinitely many ends almost surely. \end{proposition}

 \begin{proof} Consider the projection of the branching random walk onto $T_3$.
-At each time $n\geq0$, each particle branches independently into a random number of particles with law $\mu$; and each of these particles moves independently according to \emph{lazy} simple random walk on $T_3$; that is, it stays put with probability $1/2$, otherwise it makes a step according to a simple random walk on $T_3$.
-Call the transition kernel for this walk $L$ (so $L=P'/2 + I/2$, where $P'$ is simple random walk on $T_3$ and $I$ is the identity matrix).
+At each time $n\geq0$, each particle branches independently into a random number of particles with law $\mu$, and each of these particles moves independently according to \emph{lazy} simple random walk on $T_3$; that is, it stays put with probability $1/2$, otherwise it makes a step according to a simple random walk on $T_3$.
+Call the transition kernel for this walk $L$ (so $L=\frac12 P_{T_3} + \frac12 I$, where $I$ is the identity matrix).
 Then

 so $\BRW(T_3,\mu,L)$ is a critical branching random walk and therefore transient.
-We deduce that each copy of $\Z$ is hit only finitely often by particles in $\BRW(T_3\times\Z,\mu,P)$; since $T_3$ has infinitely many ends, this property is inherited by the trace of the branching random walk. \end{proof}
+We deduce that each copy of $\Z$ is hit only finitely often by particles in $\BRW(T_3\times\Z,\mu,P)$, and since $T_3$ has infinitely many ends, this property is inherited by the trace of the branching random walk by an argument very similar to that of Lemma \ref{lemma:G_inf_end}. \end{proof}

 Note that our proof did not require many detailed properties of the two graphs $T_3$ and $\Z$.
-In fact all that we used was that critical BRW on $T_3$ has infinitely many ends, and that $\Z$ is amenable.
+In fact all that we used was that critical BRW on $T_3$ has infinitely many ends, and that $\rho(P_\Z)=1$.